UoM-ResPlat-DevOps/SpartanRegEx/Lessons/Lesson_1.md

 # Part 1: Searching with `grep`
 * Most basic use is searching text.
 Typical formal structure is a search for a pattern with Boolean logic, grouping, quantification (e.g., number of instances), and wildcards, followed by an optional operation (arithemetic count, replacement etc) on the pattern. e.g., `grep -i ATEK gattaca.txt`.
 * Common options used with basic `grep` include -i (ignore case), -w (whole words), -v (inverted match), -c (count), -L and -l (print filenames), -n (line number), -r and -R (recursive).
-* Examples of `grep` with these characters are available in `/usr/local/common/RegEx/basicgrep.md` -- *Slide End* --
+* Elaboration and examples in `/usr/local/common/RegEx/basicgrep.md`
+-- *Slide End* --

 -- *Slide* --